mfishman26/windows-process-runner/README.md

 # Windows Process Restart Utility

+Small utility for checking if an executable or a python script is currently running.
+The intention is to regularly run this as a scheduled task.

 **NOTE 1**: Currently only applicable for *.exe executables and *.py python scripts in Windows.

 **NOTE 2**: For python modules, the use of ./venv as a virtual environment is required.

-Small utility for checking if an executable or a python script is currently running.
-The intention is to regularly run this as a scheduled task.
+This utility will check the current process list for the .exe or .py of interest.
+If it is not found, it will attempt to start the program.
+After a configurable amount of retries, it will give up and optionally send an email that the program is down and could not be restarted.

 ## Build Instructions